OpenSPP/documentation/docs/glossary.rst

    Service Point
        A Service Point is a designated physical or virtual location where individuals can access and receive :term:`social protection<social protection>` :term:`services<services>` and :term:`benefits<benefits>`.
 It facilitates key functions like application processing, :term:`information<information>` provision, benefit distribution, and program enrollment assistance.
-These points ensure accessibility and convenience for :term:`beneficiaries<beneficiaries>`, serving as essential hubs for direct interaction between :term:`social protection<social protection>` programs and their users.
+These points ensure accessibility and convenience for :term:`beneficiaries<beneficiaries>`, serving as essential hubs for direct interaction between social protection programs and their users.

        | 🇫🇷 Guichet de services
        | 🇪🇸 Punto de Servicio